Moonofweisheng/wot-design-uni/README_en.md

 ## Donate

 Developing a UI component library is time-consuming work, especially when it needs to be adapted for multiple platforms.
-The Wot Design Uni team often works late into the night...
+The Wot UI team often works late into the night...

-If you find Wot Design Uni helpful in your development work, you can donate to support our development work.
+If you find Wot UI helpful in your development work, you can donate to support our development work.
 Any amount is welcome, even if it's just a cola.

 After donating, your nickname and message will be displayed on the [donor list](https://wot-design-uni.cn/reward/donor.html).